 – View, open and closed courses in the LMS.

 – Monitor the progress and performance of teachers and learners on courses.

 Many LMS have the option to set Service Level Agreements (SLA’s).
-For example, if a student has to take the assessment within 48 hours of completing the eLearning course, the administrator can set that up to ensure the timed completion of the course element.
-They should also be able to manage billing details and payments both inwards for course fees and outwards towards LMS vendor and others.
+For example, suppose a student has to take the assessment within 48 hours of completing the eLearning course.
+In that case, the administrator can set that up to ensure the timed completion of the course element.
+They should also be able to manage billing details and payments both inwards for course fees and outwards towards LMS vendors and others.

 This can involve crucial decisions like re-launching the course in subsequent semesters, locking in the instructor for more courses, or restructuring other courses in light of popular courses to maximize learner engagement.
 You can say an LMS administrator is entitled to a 360-degree view of activities in the system.

 Let’s say, we need to conduct a course on –“Improving basic computer skills” that may have 10 modules and has an assessment after course completion.
 On successful completion, a course completion certificate will be awarded to the student.

 Assign roles: As an admin, you will create user id/login details for the teacher and learner.
 The user ids will be mapped to the respective ‘user roles’ of teacher and learner students.
 The login details will be mailed to the teacher and learner’s email IDs upon creation automatically.